Tollbooth

 A tollbooth (or toll booth) is an enclosure placed along a toll road that is used for the purpose of collecting a toll from passing traffic.
 A structure consisting of several tollbooths placed next to each other is called a toll plaza, tollgate, or toll station.
-They have historically been staffed by transportation agents who manually collect the toll, but, in the modern day, many have been replaced with automatic electronic toll collection systems, such as E-ZPass in the Northeastern United States.
+They have historically been staffed by transportation agents who manually collect the toll, but, in the modern day, many have been replaced with automatic electronic toll collection systems, such as E-ZPass in the Eastern United States.

 Replacement

-In the 21st century, electronic toll collection systems have replaced the former locations of tollbooths around the world.
-Benefits of automatic toll collection include saving motorists time and money compared to traditional tollbooths.
+In the 21st century, electronic toll collection (ETC) has replaced many former locations of tollbooths around the world.
+ETC is an automated system that allows drivers to pay tolls without stopping.
+Benefits of automatic toll collection include reducing air pollution and fuel consumption, and saving motorists time and money compared to traditional tollbooths.

-The COVID-19 pandemic led to further losses of tollbooths, causing the state of Maryland to accelerate its shift towards all-electronic tolling by eliminating all cash payments from toll facilities.
+The COVID-19 pandemic led to further losses of tollbooths, causing the U.S. state of Maryland to accelerate its shift towards all-electronic tolling by eliminating all cash payments from toll facilities.
 Similarly, the Pennsylvania Turnpike accelerated its plan to move to all-electronic tolling.
 While tollbooths are currently still in place throughout the turnpike system, signs inform drivers to keep moving through toll plaza, "we bill you".